Woman Running Payroll on Her Computer

 The account registrations needed, steps necessary, and forms required to set up and administer payroll are similar regardless of the business entity type.
 My recent article, What Is Payroll? offers detailed information to help you understand everything that goes into payroll responsibilities.

-Important steps for starting payroll include:
+Essential steps for starting payroll include:

-3. Set up a payroll bank account.
-Some businesses find it beneficial to use a separate bank account for payroll purposes rather than use their primary business bank account for payroll expenses.
+3. Set up a payroll bank account – Some businesses find it beneficial to use a separate bank account for payroll purposes rather than use their primary business bank account for payroll expenses.

 Types of Payroll Deductions